 As a general rule for any financial product, if you don’t pay attention to how much you’re paying for it, chances are you’ll end up paying too much.

 Should you choose a card with an annual fee?

 Besides interest, another significant cost to having a credit card can be an annual fee.

-Still, even in those cases, it may be worth shopping around because there are good no-annual-fee credit cards – even excellent rewards cards and low-interest rate cards.
+Regardless individual circumstances, it makes sense to research multiple options because there are good no-annual-fee credit cards – even for excellent rewards cards and low-interest rate cards.

 Do you love your credit cards too much?